 After the mod is carried out, with the vehicle safely raised to give access from below, you can get one hand in through the bell housing cut out.
 With the spark plugs removed, use a 1/4" drive ratchet hex key to loosen and remove the 4 M8 bolts. once inserted a sharp blow to the end of the ratchet with the side of your fist will loosen them, if the ratchet is short you will need an extension handle.
 Do not allow these screws to become contaminated with dirt or grit it is essential that they never sieze up in the thread or removing them will become difficult in the extreme!
 The four M8 socket head bolts in the outer aluminium rotor can be used, in a clockwise direction, to turn the engine over.
 Slide the retaining plate all the way back to the end plate.
 Use one of the bolts and push it in the the 7mm. hole in the insert and it can the be used to pull the insert out far enough to get hold of it with you fingers and extract it through the hole in the bell housing - you may need to get an assistant to wiggle the shaft back and forth while pulling, in order to get the first one loose.
 DO NOT WORK ON THIS UNLESS YOU HAVE THE IGNITION KEY IN YOUR POCKET.
-To access the insert at the top you will have to turn the engine over - you should have the spark plugs removed to make this easier.
+To access the insert at the top you will have to turn the engine over - you should have the SPARK PLUGS REMOVED to make this easier.
 If all three wheels are off the ground, with top gear engaged, you can turn the rear wheel to turn the engine over.
 Alternatively remove the transmission tunnel cover and turn the propshaft with a long screwdriver inserted in the UJ.
 You could turn the engine with the starter motor but be sure to have your hands clear and do not go back under the car till you have the ignition key back in your pocket - SAFETY FIRST!